Histamine and hay fever

 Causes

-Normally, it is broken down by the enzymes MAO, DAO and NMT.
-In some people, this does not happen sufficiently.
-One cause may be that due to genetic changes less of these enzymes are produced.
-Problems in the intestines also affect this.
-Also, certain medication use (such as dihydralazine, isoniazid, clavulanic acid, promethazine, verapamil, metoclopramide and ambroxol hydrocholoride) or alcohol consumption can cause the DAO enzyme to be produced at a reduced rate.
+Normally, it is broken down by the enzymes MAO, DAO, and NMT.
+In some people, this process is insufficient.
+One cause may be that genetic changes cause fewer of these enzymes to be produced.
+Intestinal problems also affect this.
+Certain medications (such as dihydralazine, isoniazid, clavulanic acid, promethazine, verapamil, metoclopramide, and ambroxol hydrochloride) or alcohol consumption can also cause reduced DAO enzyme production.

 - Coffee